Do Go On - 319 - Vincent Gigante, The Oddfather

 I would too.

-But after the war and power struggle, Salvatore Maranzano named himself the capo di tutti capi,
+But after the war and power struggle,

-or boss of all bosses, meaning that each of the other four family's bosses would answer to him.
+meaning that each of the other four families' bosses

+would answer to him.
 He's the top dog.

-And his grip on total power lasted a whopping four months.
+and his grip on total power lasted a whopping four months.

-I was thinking, what a stressful life.
+So I said watching Sopranos, I was thinking, what a stressful life.

 Yeah.